 In a statement of facts filed with her plea agreement, Le, now of Sterling, admitted that, from 2005 through 2013, she owned and operated her business out of her home on 12808 Madeley Court in Fairfax.
 She prepared federal income-tax returns for her clients and led them to believe she’d electronically filed legitimate returns with the IRS.

 But before filing these returns, she altered them by adding false itemized deductions so she could generate large income-tax refunds.
-But instead of this money going to her clients, it went into her own pockets.
+But instead of this money going to her clients, it instead went into her own pockets.

 Le admitted to federal authorities that she prepared and filed false income tax returns in this manner for at least 50 clients, without their knowledge or consent, and that she had these refunds deposited electronically into her own bank accounts.
 She further admitted that the IRS sustained $454,455 in losses because of what she’d done.